 June 30, 2021

 A record breaking heat wave in Western and Northern Canada is again sounding the alarm that Canadian communities need to be better prepared to adapt to the impacts of climate change.
-In British Columbia these impacts have been severe and immediate: temperatures in Lytton reached a Canadian record high of 49.5C; elevated flood risks have caused evacuation orders to be issued in the Pemberton Valley; and cooling centers are opening across the province to reduce the risk of vulnerable populations suffering negative health impacts from excessive heat.
+In British Columbia these impacts have been severe and immediate: the village of Lytton was devastated by wildfire (shortly after local temperatures had reached a Canadian record high of 49.5C); elevated flood risks have caused evacuation orders to be issued in the Pemberton Valley; and cooling centers are opening across the province to reduce the risk of vulnerable populations suffering negative health impacts from excessive heat.

 In 2020, similar weather-related events caused more than $2.4 billion in insured damage, and over the past 10 years more than $20 billion in insured losses has been attributed to extreme weather events exacerbated by climate change.
 In recent years, the increasing costs of damages to homes, infrastructure and livelihoods in Alberta ($9 billion), Ontario ($370 million), Quebec ($350 million) and New Brunswick ($80 million) highlight the importance of adapting to the increasing numbers of heat waves, wildfires, and floods.